Contact: Mark Horvath 0409332633

 December – Favourites.
 These are to be what you feel were you favourite images taken in 2020.
 They do not have to be your best images or even shown during the year just those that make you feel good, whether that is because it’s a great shot or it was the enjoyment of capturing it.

-Remember that it is preferred for the images to have been taken within the 12 months preceding the month in which they are to be shown.
+Remember that it is preferred for the images to have been captured within the 12 months preceding the month in which they are shown.